On a fresh macOS installation there are three empty directories for add-ons available to all users:

 Then put the appropriate incantation in your shell’s startup, e.g. for

-.bash_profile you insert the below, for others see the
+.profile you’d insert the below; for others see the

 Now (after you restart your shell)

 perl -MCPAN -eshell etc.

 will install modules and binaries in

 If you don’t even want (or can’t) use sudo for bootstrapping

 local::lib, just manually install

 perlbrew to install a separate copy of Perl in your home directory, or wherever you like:

 curl -L https://install.perlbrew.pl | bash perlbrew install perl-5.16.2 echo ".~/perl5/perlbrew/etc/bashrc" >> ~/.bashrc